biopython/biopython/DEPRECATED.rst

 Bio.Application and the command line wrappers using it
 ------------------------------------------------------
-Declared obsolete in release 1.79, deprecated in release 1.82, and removed tn release 1.85.
+Declared obsolete in release 1.79, deprecated in release 1.82, and removed in release 1.86.
 Please use the standard library subprocess module directly instead.

 Bio.Index